reposense/RepoSense/docs/UserGuide.md

 ## Using RepoSense with Netlify

+You can use Netlify to run RepoSense with your configured files.
+Follow this [guide](UsingNetlifyGuide.md) to use RepoSense with Netlify.

 ## Using Travis-CI to automate publishing of the report to GitHub Pages

 Follow this [guide](PublishingGuide.md) to automate publishing of your report to GitHub Pages.